-10 where n is the number of the GPS measurements that are used in the optimization, S consists of the ground-relative velocity measurements given by the GPS, and W is the wind vector.
+By using Nelder-Mead optimization (Nelder and Mead, 1965), the wind speed and direction can be retrieved through an alternative method.
+This method was originally proposed by Mayer et al. (2012) as the "no-flow-sensor".
+Similar to the BCF, this algorithm utilizes an optimization scheme that relies only on the ground-relative velocity from the GPS unit.
+The airspeed a is defined as where n is the number of the GPS measurements that are used in the optimization, S consists of the ground-relative velocity vector given by the GPS, and W is the wind vector.
+All of the quantities are relative to the earth's coordinate www.geosci-instrum-method-data-syst.net/2/177/2013/ system.
 Assuming perfect measurements and a constant airspeed and wind speed, S - W - a should be equal to zero.
-Since measurements are not perfect and the true wind fluctuates due to turbulence, S - W - a does not necessarily equal zero; 15 however, since a and S are known values, W can be solved.
-To accomplish this, a standard deviation quantity, σ , is defined by which is minimized using a Nelder-Mead optimization scheme.
+Since measurements are not perfect and the true wind fluctuates due to turbulence, S - W - a does not necessarily equal zero; however, since a and S are known values, W can be solved.
+To accomplish this, a standard deviation quantity, $\sigma$ , is defined by